The-Aether-Team/The-Aether/docs/README.md

 If your name is missing from the above list, please contact us.

 ### :hammer: Contributions
-All our code contribution credits can be found [here](https://github.com/Gilded-Games/The-Aether/blob/1.19/CREDITS.txt).
+All of our code contribution credits can be found [here](https://github.com/Gilded-Games/The-Aether/blob/1.19/CREDITS.txt).
 If you contributed to the project and do not see your name, please contact us.